 Manufacturing products: Up to a year.

-To help you move forward toward your goal of starting your own business, here are the 9 steps you can start taking right now.
+To help you move forward toward your goal of starting your own business, here are the 9 steps to start a business:

 Many entrepreneurs go through paralysis by analysis trying to generate an innovative solution that will turn them into the new Zuckerberg or Elon Musk.
 But the truth is that it’s not about building something new; it’s about bringing the best solution to your customers.